duynguyen158/wann-nlp/README.md

 ```
 to start performing architectural search on the Kaggle spam training set using BoW sentence embeddings with vocabulary size 8, employing 8 workers in the process.

 For further hyperparameter tuning, edit JSON files in the `p` folder.
+Speech recognition configuration JSONs are also available

 WANNs are stored as 2D NumPy arrays.